-The G20 Summit in Seoul in 2010 was held under a similar theme.
-The G20 Summit came into being following the global economic crisis in 2008, based on the view that it was necessary to have major emerging countries take part in international economic discussions, as the G7 Summit inevitably had certain limitations in this respect.
+The 2010 G20 Seoul Summit was held, with the theme: Shared Growth Beyond Crisis.
+The G20 Summit was established following the global economic crisis in 2008, based on the view that it was necessary to have major emerging countries take part in international economic discussions, as the G7 Summit inevitably had certain limitations in this respect.
 It was pointed out that the international financial system had failed to reflect the fact that the share and role of emerging countries had expanded to a considerable extent over the previous three decades.

-At the G20 Summit held in Seoul in 2010, South Korea assumed the position of the Chair, indicating that the country had assumed a positive role in the international economic order.
+At the 2010 G20 Seoul Summit, South Korea assumed the position of the Chair, which indicates that the country’s active role in the international economic order.

-The G20 Summit Seoul adopted the 20-item Seoul Summit Leaders’ Declaration and came up with an agreement containing 74 items.
-Other results of the summit included the announcement of the Seoul Development Consensus for Shared Growth, the Multiyear Action Plan, and the Anti-Corruption Action Plan.
+The summit leaders adopted the G20 Seoul Summit Leaders’ Declaration along with the Seoul Summit Document for the framework for strong, sustainable and balanced growth.
+They also announced three annexes: Seoul Development Consensus for Shared Growth, the Multiyear Action Plan, and the Anti-Corruption Action Plan.

-The Seoul Summit Leaders’ Declaration stressed the role of developing and emerging countries in a move to put an end to the foreign exchange war between major countries and to reform the IMF, which used to be centered on industrialized countries.
-Its contents were focused on the pressing need to stabilize global financial markets and provide support for impoverished countries striving for economic development.
-The declaration went a long way towards enhancing the status of South Korea in global economic and financial markets.
+The Seoul Summit Leaders’ Declaration emphasized the role of developing and emerging countries in a move to put an end to the foreign exchange war between major countries and to reform the IMF, which used to be centered on industrialized countries.
+It also focused on the pressing need to stabilize global financial markets and provide support for impoverished countries struggling for economic development.
+This declaration went a long way towards enhancing the status of South Korea in global economic and financial markets.